fire17/hydejack-starter-kit/projects/dev/_posts/2020-7-30-globaldata.md

 Everytime data is updated in the channel, the process updated the flag aswell and all the other processes will pickup on that change.

+Each process can access the data in a lazy way whenever it needs to, or be set to trigger everytime a channel (or xobject is updated)